Supported languages

 Troubleshooting

-After uploading the excel there is a "success" message and then nothing happens
+After uploading the Excel file, there is a "success" message, and then nothing happens.

-Behavior: There is no line in the log informing that the import is “running”.
+Behavior: There is no line in the log indicating that the import is “running”.

-Probable root cause: the excel file has been altered in a way that prevents it to be uploaded.
+Probable root cause: The Excel file has been altered in a way that prevents it from being uploaded.

-Solution: take a new export.
-Copy paste the data of your original file in the new exported file and upload again.
+Solution: Take a new export.
+Copy-paste the data from your original file into the new exported file and upload it again.